 The festival culminates with a celebration of the bond between a brother and a sister.
 On this day the womenfolk of the family gather, perform a puja with prayers for the well being of their brothers, then return to a ritual of feeding their brothers with their hands and receiving gifts.

 Economically, the season marks a major shopping period in India where people purchase everything starting from clothes and reaching to jewelry.
+Markets are flooded with people.
 In Amritsar, Most people look in for traditional wears of the region to adorn themselves.
 On the day before Diwali (Dhanteras), people tend to purchase gold as it is believed that the precious metal would bring more wealth to the family.
 Thus, in most spheres shopkeepers expect sales to rise substantially during the festival.

 Apart from decorations and community celebrations, one thing that you cannot miss is the savory delights of the city.
 Regarded as the Culinary Capital of Punjab, the city has its prime food-markets glittering with various essences and delicacies.
 Giving a glimpse of few such delicacies which are peculiar to the Holy City and is also part of our Special Diwali Tour 2019.